 The Nurburgring 1000 km race debuted in 1927.
 The track is challenging with it 172 turns and 25.6 km length.
 The track tests both the driver and the vehicle in all scenarios such as power, braking, and cornering.
-At the first Nurburgring race it was the 680 S that emerged victorious, a true testament to the vehicles capabilities.
+At the first Nurburgring race, it was the 680 S that emerged victoriously, a true testament to the vehicle's capabilities.

 Future versions of the S-Type followed such as the 700 and 710 SS which saw horsepower ratings in the 225 range.
 Most were considered road-going cars but there was little to distinguish a car that was meant for the track and one that was meant for the road.
 Obviously, the vehicles fitted with luxurious coachwork never saw any track time but the roadsters, speedsters, and coupes (for example) could be used for dual purposes.
 By Daniel Vaughan | Sep 2010